 - a) The CEQA Guidelines identify several ways in which a project could have growth-inducing impacts (Public Resources Code Section 15126.2), either directly or indirectly.
 Growth-inducement may be the result of fostering economic growth, fostering population growth, providing new housing, or removing barriers to growth.
 Growth inducement may be detrimental, beneficial, or of no impact or significance under CEQA.
 An impact is only deemed to occur when it directly or indirectly affects the ability of agencies to provide needed public services, or if it can be shown that the growth will significantly affect the environment in some other way.
 The project is consistent with the land use designation of the site.
-Therefore, while the project in question will induce some level of growth, this growth was already identified and its effects disclosed and mitigated within the General Plan EIR.
-Therefore, the impact of the project is less than significant. - b) The project site is designated for commercial uses, and is partially developed with a gas station, convenience store, and parking area.
+Therefore, while the project in question will induce some level of growth, this growth was already identified and its effects disclosed and mitigated within the NCRSP EIR.
+Therefore, the impact of the project is less than significant. - b) The project site is vacant.
 No housing exists on the project site, and there would be no impact with respect to these criteria.